sevkeifert/fluidsynth-gui/README.txt

 libraries have changed, and the code needs to be updated to use your version of Python.

-Another the likely cause is the fluidsynth commands have changed (or the format of the returned data has changed).
+Another likely cause is the fluidsynth commands have changed (or the format of the returned data has changed).
 You can use the command line interface to verify that the string formats are the same as referenced in the comments above each low-level cmd() function call.